 How to Make Gluten Free Sourdough Sandwich Bread:

-- Prepare a 9x5 loaf pan by greasing the bottom and halfway up the sides with butter or cooking spray.
+- Prepare a 9×5-inch loaf pan by greasing the bottom and halfway up the sides with butter or cooking spray.
 Set aside.

-- In a small bowl, add the ground flax-seed and hot water, and stir.
-Set aside.
+- In a small bowl, combine the ground flaxseed and hot water, stir, and set aside to thicken.

-- Using the bowl of a stand mixer with the paddle attachment or large bowl, combine the dry ingredients (GF flour, yeast, baking powder, and salt.)
-I use a handheld electric mixer.
+- In the bowl of a stand mixer fitted with the paddle attachment (or a large bowl if using a hand mixer), combine the dry ingredients: gluten-free flour, yeast, baking powder, and salt.

-- Add in the wet ingredients (discard, eggs, vegetable oil, honey, vinegar, flax-seed mixture, and warm water and/or milk.)
-Mix on low until just combined.
-Turn the speed to medium and mix for 5 minutes, scraping down the bowl every so often.
-This helps air bubbles get into the dough, making for a soft crumb.
-The batter should be a little thicker than a cake batter consistency.
+- Add the wet ingredients—sourdough discard, eggs, vegetable oil, honey, vinegar, the flaxseed mixture, and the warm water and/or milk.
+Mix on low speed until just combined, then increase to medium and mix for 5 minutes, scraping down the bowl as needed.
+This incorporates air into the batter and helps create a soft crumb.
+The batter should be slightly thicker than cake batter.

-- Pour the bread batter into the prepared loaf pan.
-Use a silicone spatula to smooth the top of the bread until even.
+- Pour the batter into the prepared loaf pan and use a silicone spatula to smooth the top.

-- Cover the loaf pan in plastic wrap.
-Tip: You can spray the underside of the plastic wrap with cooking spray to prevent sticking.
+- Cover the pan with plastic wrap.
+Tip: Lightly spray the underside of the plastic wrap with cooking spray to prevent sticking.

-- Set the loaf pan in a warm place (best between 70-85 F) to rise for 40-45 minutes.
-Note: This bread will rise quickly - do not allow to rise longer than 45 minutes or let the batter rise double its size or it will over-proof.
-Signs of over-proofing include air bubbles at the surface of the bread, a jiggly or wobbly movement when the pan is moved, and if it has doubled in size.
+- Place the loaf in a warm spot (ideally 68–74°F) and let it rise for 40 to 45 minutes.
+This bread rises quickly, so do not let it rise longer than 45 minutes or double in size, as it will over-proof.
+Signs of over-proofing include bubbles on the surface, a jiggly or wobbly batter when the pan is moved, and excessive rise.
+For best results, this bread should only rise to about 1½ times its original size.

-The above bread rose for 60 minutes and is over-proofed.
-It was very jiggly, doubled in size, and had air pockets even on the surface.
+The bread shown above rose for 60 minutes and is over-proofed.
+It was very jiggly, doubled in size, and had visible air pockets on the surface.

-The above bread (with the addition of ground flax-seed in this one) rose for 45 minutes and is properly proofed.
-The batter is much firmer, not jiggly, and has no presence of air bubbles on the surface.
-The plastic wrap peeled away a little bit of the top, conveniently showcasing the bubbles and structure underneath.
+The bread shown above rose for 45 minutes and is properly proofed.
+The batter is much firmer, not jiggly, and shows no air bubbles on the surface.
+The plastic wrap lifted a small portion of the top, conveniently revealing the bubbly structure inside.

-- Remove plastic wrap and bake the bread for a total of 45-55 minutes, until the bread is golden brown, slightly hard to the touch, and the internal temperature reads 205 degrees.
-Tip: If around the halfway mark the bread is already golden, tent a piece of foil loosely around the top of the bread to stop it from browning.
-In addition, you may want to place a tray underneath the loaf pan when baking to catch any potential spills.
+- Remove the plastic wrap and bake the bread for 45 to 55 minutes, until golden brown, slightly firm to the touch, and an internal temperature of 205°F is reached.
+Tip: If the bread is already browning halfway through baking, loosely tent a piece of foil over the top to prevent over-browning.
+You may also place a tray under the loaf pan to catch any potential spills.

-- Remove the bread from the oven and allow it to cool for about 10 minutes in the pan before removing it to a wire cooling rack.
+- Remove the bread from the oven and let it cool in the pan for about 10 minutes.
+Then transfer it to a wire cooling rack.
 The crust will soften as it cools.

-- Cool the bread completely, about 3 hours, before slicing with a bread knife.
-Serve.
-Tip: You can slice the bread at any thickness you prefer.
-I like to keep my slices relatively thick, about 1 inch.
-I got 16 1-inch slices from one loaf.
-Please read Recipe Notes below for storage instructions.
+- Let the bread cool completely, about 3 hours, before slicing with a bread knife.
+Slice to your preferred thickness—I like relatively thick slices, about 1 inch each, which yields 16 slices per loaf.
+See the Recipe Notes below for storage instructions.

-A quick snow break while the bread is cooling and waiting to be sliced.
+A quick snow break while the bread cools, waiting to be sliced.

 Equipment